JY522IC/Project-14-Developing-a-sensing-area-visualisation-tool-for-laparoscopic-drop-in-gamma-probe/README.md

   - Figured out how to systematically get the depth values from image x,y coordinates.
   - Resolve error of identified marker depth on the 3D space, with some x-y axis error.
   - Code refactoring and folder structure naming changes.

+### 2022/11/14 2pm—6pm
+  - Project meeting with Prof. Dan
+  - Solved the x,y shift problem found last week
+  - Changed the code to detect Aruco markers and display a plus sign on the centre of the Aruco markers in the 3D point cloud.
+  - Started working on camera calibration with lens

+### 2022/11/15 2pm—6pm
+  - Started working on the GUI
+  - Started working on pose estimation programs
+  - Researched RGB to D calibration with lens but didn't get solutions
+  - Discussed with TA Kaizhong and decided the plan: work on GUI, pose estimation and only calibrate the RGB camera  (might try to get a transformation matrix between results with lens and without lens)

+### 2022/11/17 10am—1pm
+  - Looked up GUI libraries and discussed which to be used
+  - Decided how to visualize the pose

+### 2022/11/18 10am—1pm
+  - Worked on Aruco pose calculation
+  - Added GUI functions
+  - Finalised marker design

+### 2022/11/21 2pm-6pm
+  - Project meeting with Prof.Dan
+  - Looked up PPT template
+  - Tried the 100mm lens

+### 2022/11/22 2pm-6pm
+  -